Player1os/js-base-error/README.md

-# JS NPM Package
+# JS Base Error

-A base project from which npm packages written in javascript can be derived.
+A module that exports an error class that can be safely extended.